 In 2006 he moved to Macquarie University on an Australian Research Fellowship.
 Culum won a young researcher award from Australian Academy of Science in 2007 and Young Tall Poppy Award in 2008.
-He is now an Associate Professor at Macquarie Uni.

 Culum was the guest editor of a special issue on learning and memory in fishes in the review journal Fish and Fisheries.
 This collection of work was later released as a book entitled Fish Cognition and Behavior, published by Blackwell Scientific.
 The Second Edition now available.